 If evolution decreed that women’s menstrual cycles should synchronize when they live together, then don’t you think that women should still be living together, instead of being imprisoned in isolated patriarchal families?

-Only through a paradigm shift will humanity be free to explore its true needs and choose alternative living styles, which could even include indulging in the delights of moonlit madness.
+Only through a revolutionary shift from class society to socialism will humanity be free to explore its true needs and choose alternative living styles, which could even include indulging in the delights of moonlit madness.